Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Intraregional migration is migration that occurs within a region, for example, the European Union.
 Prior to Brexit, there was a large bilateral corridor between the UK and Poland; this is categorised as being intra-regional as this was in the EU.

 ### Inter-regional migration
+Today, the amount of south-south migration has outpaced south-north or north-north.

-There is more and more inter-regional migration occurring globally, with the increasing
+There is more and more inter-regional migration occurring globally, with increasing globalisation processes allowing for people to reach different places more quickly, cheaply and in increasing number.

+A range of reasons are contributing to this growth.
+- The communications revolution: more and more